-Each agency promulgating any rule shall place the rule in the format and style required by rule of the records center and shall deliver one original paper copy and one electronic copy to the records center.
+Each agency issuing any rule shall place the rule in the format and style required by rule of the records center and shall cause seven copies to be delivered to the records center.
 The records center shall note thereon the date and hour of filing.
-The records center shall maintain the original copy as a permanent record open to public inspection during office hours and shall have the rule published in a timely manner in the New Mexico register and compiled into the New Mexico Administrative Code.
-At the time of filing, an agency may submit to the records center an additional paper copy, for annotation with the date and hour of filing, to be returned to the agency.
+The records center shall deliver one copy to the issuing agency, one copy to the university of New Mexico law library and three copies to the state library.
+Two copies shall remain in the custody of the records center; one of these two copies shall remain in the records center as a permanent record and shall be open to public inspection during office hours.

 History: 1953 Comp., § 71-7-3, enacted by Laws 1967, ch.
 275, § 3; 1969, ch.
 92, § 2; 1987, ch.
-40, § 1; 1995, ch.
-110, § 2.
+40, § 1.